 Newsflash: Every body of water in Florida may be home to one or more alligators.

 It does not necessarily mean that there is one in every retention pond - but the possibility exists.
-When we lived in Central Florida, two retention ponds in our neighborhood had alligators in them.
+When we lived in Central Florida, our neighborhood's retention ponds had alligators.

 Whenever you're near a pond or any body of water in Florida, keep your eyes peeled and you may just get a glimpse of one.

 We even saw an alligator in a city pond once.
 This little guy is in Titusville, FL (this is not a zoo!) -

 Where to Actively Look For alligators in Florida

 Now that we've established that you can potentially find alligators pretty much anywhere in Florida, let's see how to find them in the wild when you're actually looking for them.

 Alligators typically try to avoid humans.
 In the more popular parks and reserves, alligators became habituated to visitors, so you can find them on the banks of a river or lake, or view them from a boardwalk.